hboonewilson/opencvandencryption/README.md

 # opencvandencryption
-various projects using open cv and various projects using different encryption algorithms
+My early explorations of the openCV library and primative encryption algorithms